maxxiimo/the-front-end-manifesto/mobile-foundation.md

     Mime::Type.register_alias "text/html", :mobile

-Just like in the simple solution, requests from different devices will be served up the correct markup and styles for the device.
+Just like in the simple solution, requests from different devices will be served up the correct markup and styles for the device, based on the new mime type.

 ##### Reorganize

-Our solution is working well, but I'm feeling like there are too many files in each app/views folder.
+Our solution is working well, but I'm feeling like there are too many files in each app/views folder – some ending with ".html.haml" others with ".mobile.haml".
 To better organize we can create a special folder just for our mobile views by adding the following to the prepare_for_mobile method in application_controller.rb:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile